wilsonmar/oss-perf/README.md

-This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure performance, load, and capacity risks.
+This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure speed and load capacity risks of web and native mobile apps.

    "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 Thus, this repo takes a "README driven development" approach, as described in: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html So if you see a typo that needs fixing or an idea that should be considered, please fork this repo,